|

 Nevada Blue / Nevada Persian Blue

-The Nevada Blue Mine produces a beautiful blue
+The Nevada Blue Mine produces a beautiful blue turquoise

-matrix with dark brown colored matrix.
+with dark brown colored matrix.

 |